Sleep Medicine

 Overnight Sleep Studies

-We accommodate overnight sleep studies in a comfortable, relaxing environment.
-While you rest, sleep specialists monitor a variety of factors including heart activity, breathing, body movements, and sleep patterns to diagnose what may be interrupting normal sleep cycles.
-We commonly diagnose insomnia, narcolepsy, sleep apnea, and seizures.
+We accommodate overnight sleep studies in a comfortable and relaxing environment for our patients–our American Academy of Sleep Medicine (AASM) accredited sleep lab.
+While our patient rests, sleep specialists monitor a variety of functions including heart activity, breathing, body movements, and sleep patterns to diagnose what may be interrupting normal sleep cycles.
+We commonly use overnight sleep studies to help diagnose insomnia, narcolepsy, and sleep apnea.

-Once a diagnosis is made, our board certified specialists work with you to develop a personalized treatment plan.
-For those having a sleep study and/or those receiving CPAP treatment, here are our Sleep Lab FAQs.
+Once our team makes a diagnosis, our board-certified specialists work with you to develop a personalized treatment plan.
+For those having a sleep study and/or those receiving CPAP treatment, check out our Sleep Lab FAQ in the Patient Resources section below.

 Sleep Lab FAQ